HUMANE, Europe’s international network for Higher Education professionals

 Driving professional excellence

-HUMANE, the Heads of University Management & Administration Network in Europe, is an international association whose aims are to build international networks, to foster innovation in higher education services and to drive professional excellence in higher education management.
+HUMANE, the Heads of University Management & Administration Network in Europe, is an international association whose aims are to build global networks of professionals, to foster innovation in higher education services and to drive professional excellence in higher education management.

 Membership of HUMANE provides a cost-effective means to: